rawdreeg/rodrigue.xyz/content/posts/how-i-lost-and-recovered-3-hours-worth-of-work-using-git.md

 One problem!
 If you guess the .gitignore  file, you were right.
 Because there was the .gitignore  file at the head ref, those files would not be recovered.

-### Step 2: If they  reflog  could recover  uncommitted files, then they had to be somewhere, right?
+### Step 2: If the  reflog  could recover  uncommitted files, then they had to be somewhere, right?

 As I went  through  one  stack overflow  post after the other, there seemed to be a consensus.
 The files were gone and could not be recovered.
 I tried many things and one of them was `git  fsck` — basically a utility command that "Verifies the connectivity and validity of the objects in the database" according to [the man page](https://mirrors.edge.kernel.org/pub/software/scm/git/docs/git-fsck.html).
 I tested out [this answer](https://stackoverflow.com/a/7376959/2305403) on  stackoverflow, but the command `git  fsck  --cache  --unreachable $(git for-each-ref  --format="%(objectname)")` outputted  nothing and I quickly gave up on that trail — well, I shouldn't.
 I come back to that, but I could have saved 20 minute had I spent more time dissecting the answer.